- Supplements Facts

-To help promote normal cortisol levels, TrueRecall™ includes an ashwaganda plant extract called Sensoril®.
+To help you maintain normal cortisol levels, TrueRecall™ includes an ashwaganda plant extract called Sensoril®.

-Sensoril® was invented by Fulbright Scholar Dr. Shibnath Ghosal - and it has been clinically shown to help keep cortisol in balance.
+Sensoril® was invented by Fulbright Scholar Dr. Shibnath Ghosal - and it helps keep cortisol in balance.

 Quatrefolic®: “Active” Folate Your Body Can Put to Work